algolia/autocomplete/README.md

 * `debounce` – If set, will postpone the source execution until after `debounce` milliseconds have elapsed since the last time it was invoked.

+* `disableCache` - If set, subsequent identical queries will always execute the source function for suggestions.
+Defaults to `false`.

 ## Sources